Trap and Skeet Range Lighting

 What is the approximate speed of a clay pigeon?

-Are there any neighbors that would be aggravated by the lighting?
+Are there any neighbors who would be aggravated by the lighting?

 Are there any local regulations that we need to be aware of?